-Illness Anxiety Disorder, sometimes called Health Anxiety, is when an individual has an obsession or fear of being seriously or terminally ill without being diagnosed or fearing catastrophic outcomes from real medical issues such as food allergies, headaches, etc. The individual will misread minor symptoms as something serious or life-threatening and search for reassurance or avoid any situations or triggers that they believe caused the minor symptoms.
+Health Anxiety, which is also known as Hypochondriasis, Somatic Symptom Disorder, or Illness Anxiety Disorder, is commonly associated with obsessions or fears of being seriously or terminally ill or fearing catastrophic outcomes from either real but benign medical issues (e.g., food allergies, headaches) or when there are no medical symptoms present whatsoever.
+Often, the individual will misread minor symptoms as something serious or life-threatening and search for reassurance or avoid any situations or triggers that they believe caused the minor symptoms.
 Individuals with health anxiety may frequently visit or switch health care providers to provide relief, seek out information about their disease even though they already know the information.
 Others may feel more susceptible to disease and avoid health care providers in fear of receiving bad news.

 - Being preoccupied with having or getting a serious disease or health condition